SocksTheWolf/AreenKiller/README.md

 You post anything?
 Areen will retweet it.
 He will spam your notifications.

+Block him?
+He’ll make a new account to spam you.

 It's annoying as hell.

-## What the fuck
+## What the fuck?

 This kills Areen.
-No one liked his fake ass retweeting bullshit anyways.
+No one liked his fake ass anyways.
 Fuck that guy.
+He’s not real either, google the GFM fundraiser name and you’ll see this scam performed multiple times by the same person.
+The child’s name is always different.
+Same pictures, same bullshit story.

+## How?

 This listens to a very specific PDS, and then adds all accounts from said PDS to the given user mute list.